-lowa is ranked 49th among the states in the percentage of public land available to its citizens.
-The loss of public lands reduces outdoor recreation opportunities, water quality, and protection of natural resources, all of which are of great importance to lowans.
-Equally important are the jobs associated with public lands - jobs that are labor-intensive and vital to rural lowa, including rural energy development and watershed management.
+lowa is ranked near-bottom among the states in the percentage of public land available to its citizens.
+The lack of public lands reduces outdoor recreation opportunities, water quality, and protection of natural resources, all of which are of great importance to lowans' health and quality of life.
+Equally important are the jobs associated with our public lands - jobs that are labor-intensive and vital to rural lowa communities, including tourism, rural energy development and watershed management.
 In addition, when people travel to recreate on public lands, they spend money in neighboring towns, which are generally rural communities that depend on this income.
-ISAC supports the retention of public lands in lowa.
+ISAC supports the retention and acquisition of public lands in Iowa.